Is Lasik Safe Long-Term?

 Diffuse Lamellar Keratitis

 Diffuse lamellar keratitis (DLK) is a type of inflammation that leads to significant itching and discomfort.
-It occurs underneath the corneal flap created during LASIK.
-Issues may arise within around 24 hours after the surgical procedure.
+It occurs underneath the corneal flap created during LASIK and arises within 24 hours after the surgical procedure.

 To treat DLK, eye doctors or ophthalmologists use eye drops to reduce swelling, clear haze, and alleviate discomfort.
 After treatment, the condition resolves within 5 to 8 days.